 According to sources who spoke with the Wall Street Journal, that contact came in the form of letters seeking information about sales practices and incentive-compensation structures for large and regional banks.

 As a follow-up to earlier, informal questions, the OCC reportedly sent letters to JPMorgan Chase & Co.
-(NYSE:JPMD), Bank of America Corp.
-(NYSE:BACD) and Citigroup Inc. (NYSE:CC) as well as Santander Consumer USA Holdings Inc. (NYSE:SCC), the 29th largest U.S. bank by assets, and others.
+(NYSE:JPMC), Bank of America Corp.
+(NYSE:BACC) and Citigroup Inc. (NYSE:CD) as well as Santander Consumer USA Holdings Inc. (NYSE:SCB), the 29th largest U.S. bank by assets, and others.

 In some cases banks had about two weeks to respond with information about retail banking practices over a number of years.

 The letters and the queries they contained were designed to determine what (if any) questionable practices exist at banks other than Wells Fargo, which opened as many as 2 million accounts using unauthorized or fictitious customer information.

 OCC comptroller Thomas Curry said during a Sept.
 20 Senate Banking Committee hearing that the agency would “review the sales practices of all the large and midsize banks the OCC supervises and assess the sufficiency of controls with respect to these practices.”